yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ~ Edge cases
     - What about 1000s of low level warnings?
     - What about 1 major security issue?

 ---
+{state: light middle}
+# If extensions are rated badly, still using them is straight-out stupid.
+But a reality check shows that people are still using bad extensions everywhere.

+---
+{state: light middle}
+# Drop the legacy

+---
+{state: light middle}
+# How to drop the legacy?

+---
 {state: light}